donetian-petkov/to-do-list/README.md

 ## Installation

-Just open the index.html on your browser.
+Just open the index.html on your browser and ensure that JavaScript is working properly on the browser.

 ## Live Preview: